 5. Trap and skeet ranges providing the owner of the trap or skeet range has under control by ownership or lease an area no less than 1,800' wide and 900' deep and providing further that there shall be no residences within 1,000' of the external boundaries of the range, unless owners and occupants of such residences waive this condition in writing.

 Travel trailer parks, subject to the provisions for travel trailer parks in the Recreation District.
-See §17.48(3)(1) & (q).
+See §17.48(3)(k).

 Bed and Breakfast Establishment, Tourist Rooming House, or Boarding House, subject to Chapter 254.61 Wis.
 Stats.